MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 > A technical introduction to the architecture, data model, and consensus protocol
 >
-> July 2026, aligned with the v0.19 implementation
+> August 2026, aligned with the v0.19 implementation

 ## Abstract